Three major fireworks festivals in Amanohashidate

 Note; The image for illustrative purposes only.

-During the festival night, lanterns are lit in the Funaya boat houses and their light are reflected on the surface of the water like a Obi sash with gold thread, very beautiful scene.
+During the festival night, lanterns are lit in the Funaya boat houses and their golden light reflecting off the surface of the bay like a beautiful obi (kimono sash) woven with gold thread — a truly enchanting scene.

-*Ine bay, its natural beauty and rich ecosystem are recognized around the world, is the member of the World’s Most Beautiful Bays Club and the sister bay of Mont Saint-Michel in France.
+*Ine Bay, known for its natural beauty and rich ecosystem, is internationally recognized as both a proud member of the World’s Most Beautiful Bays Club and the sister bay of Mont Saint-Michel in France.
 Ine town is also a member of the federation of “Les plus beaux villages de la terre”.
 Ine no Funaya houses are two-story boat houses.
 The first floor is a boat garage and the second floor is a residence area.